Written by Adam McIlroy.

 In both the case of those losing someone, and those who may be dying themselves, the best way to start a conversation as important as this is to keep it simple and to adopt a gentle demeanour.

 Listen out for ‘tester questions’ from those around you which might indicate that they are trying to start a conversation about dying.
-These might include questions like “What song means the most to you?” or “Do you think there is an afterlife?”.
+These might include examples like “What song means the most to you?” or “Do you think there is an afterlife?”.
 Something simple that is close to the subject of dying, but general enough to be safe.
+These could be the person’s way of showing you that they’d like to talk about the best funeral songs for them or their beliefs on death and funerals, for example.

 You could also try opening the door by asking similarly simple questions – your loved one might not take you up on the conversation immediately, but they will recognise that you are open to the possibility of talking, which could help them to get something off their chest and feel less alone when they are ready.